Skip to content

 Scope of this guarantee:

-• Ville thresholds provide anytime false-alarm control per stream (single null).
+• ville_threshold and restarted_ville_threshold provide anytime false-alarm control per stream (single null) when the input e-values are conditionally valid.

 • FDR control across many simultaneous hypotheses or streams requires separate multiple-testing procedures; see FDR Control.